Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Cyclones have been favored by 10.5 points or more two times this season and have covered the spread in all of them.

-- Iowa State's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Iowa State's games this year have hit the over four times in eight opportunities (50%).

-- Iowa State is 2-0 against the spread and 2-0 overall in games when it records more than 33.0 points.
+- Iowa State is 2-0 against the spread and 2-0 overall this season when the team notches more than 33.0 points.

-- In games that Iowa State totals more than 402.7 yards, the team is 4-2 against the spread and 4-2 overall.
+- Iowa State is 4-2 against the spread and 4-2 overall when the team amasses more than 402.7 yards.

-- This year, the Cyclones have eight turnovers, two fewer than the Red Raiders have takeaways (10).
+- The Cyclones have turned the ball over eight times this season, two fewer than the Red Raiders have forced (10).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.